 Why are you motivated to buy?

 Life insurance is considered a product that’s sold, not bought.
-If you’re eager to buy, the insurance company make be suspicious.
-They want to know what’s motivating you.
-Some reasons like marriage or birth of a child are common.
+If you’re eager to buy without a sensible reason, the insurance company make be suspicious that you’re planning on committing insurance fraud!

 Who are your beneficiaries?